delington/obsidian-notes/CV.md

 - Legacy code refactor
 - Review other developers' code
-- Unit test for back end
+- Unit test for back-end
 - Implement new features on backend
 - Monitoring deployments, CD
 - Bug fixes
 - Participating on team meetups
-- Create Rest APIs for communicating with Front End by JSON
+- Create Rest APIs for communicating with front-end by JSON
 - Communicate with DynamoDB through Spring Data